digital-asset/daml/docs/source/daml-finance/getting-started/lifecycling.rst

 The requirement to pay the coupon is governed by actual time.
-However, in a trading and settlement system, it is useful to be able to control the time variable, in order to simulate previous/future payments, or to have some flexibility regarding when to process events.
+However, in a trading and settlement system, it is useful to be able to control the time variable, in order to simulate previous/future payments, or to have some flexibility regarding when to process actual events.

 We define a clock contract to control the passage of time: